 27 Websites with Outstanding Use of Textures

 Textures can be used in web and graphic design to add a great deal of character, or to help complete a design.
 In some cases the texture may be a prominent part of the design, today’s web design a subtle use of texture is more common.
 Several years ago you would see a lot of websites designed with large, grungy textures as a main focal point of the design.
 Now most uses of texture are more subtle, but they can be equally important to the design.
+If you’re looking to create your own textured website, we recommend Shopify.

 In this post we’ll showcase 27 different websites that make excellent use of texture.
 Flat design may popular in web design, but textures are still relevant and useful in the right situation.
 But before we showcase these example sites we’ll take a look at the different approaches you can take to incorporate texture into your own designs.